Counselling for adult carers

 Counselling for young carers

-We provide a Teen Talk counselling service for 12-18 year-old young carers in Hastings and Rother, with to up to 12 free counselling sessions.
+We provide a Teen Talk counselling service for 12-18 year-old young carers across East Sussex, with up to 12 free counselling sessions.
+Sessions are currently by phone and take place after school or college.

 Teen Talk is funded by BBC Children in Need.